u-Bocu/silver_claw_project/README.md

 - This mode should take the least resources possible.
 (SRD_SCLAW_201)<br>
 - This mode shall allow the user to wake up the program with an open hand gesture.
 (SRD_SCLAW_202)<br>

+### Calibration mode
+This operating mode shall allow the user to drive the mouse to all edge cases in order to determine the lattitude offered by the camera.

+- This mode shall only allow the user to move the mouse.
+(SRD_SCLAW_301)<br>
+- This mode shall provide an interface allowing the user to know if their hand is detected or not.
+(SRD_SCLAW_302)<br>
+- This mode shall compute a coefficient used later to ensure each position on the screen is available in mouse mode.
+(SRD_SCLAW_303)<br>

 # Module capability requirements